 - The course is offered through Arts Institute programs or funded by the Arts Institute

-- The Arts Institute is signficiantly infolved in supporting the coordination or logistics of the course
+- The Arts Institute is significantly involved in supporting the coordination or logistics of the course

 - The course has an interdisciplinary arts focus and cannot appropriately be located in a subject listing devoted to a single topic

-- The course is offered by a non-arts unit and has a major arts-interdisciplinary or integrative component, and cross-listing is deemed necessary by the Arts Institute Academic Affairs Committee for access by arts students in other colleges (does not apply to the College of Letters & Science)
+- The course is offered by a non-arts unit and has a major arts-interdisciplinary or integrative component, and a listing in Integrated Arts is necessary for access by arts students in other colleges (does not apply to the College of Letters & Science)

 2. Submit course proposal

-If proposing a new course number, submit the course through the online course proposal system once you have received the go-ahead from Arts Institute.
+Submit the course through the online course proposal system once you have received the go-ahead from Kate Hewson.
 As part of the process, the course proposal system will request appropriate documentation (e.g., syllabus, reading list, grading criteria).
 Any affected departments must be included as supplemental reviewers.

 - New course proposals will be reviewed by the Arts Institute Academic Affairs Committee, which serves as the departmental curriculum committee for the listing, and then by the School of Education Programs Committee.

-- New topics under existing topics course numbers will be approved by teh Academic Affairs Committee in consultation with chairs of the arts departments.
+- New topics under existing topics course numbers will be approved by the Academic Affairs Committee in consultation with chairs of the arts departments.